ND: 10 Years Later TV Tropes

 Wacky Parent, Serious Child: Inverted with both her parents, the upbeat, loud, Hot-Blooded, easily-distracted protagonist and her calm, straightforward and serious parents.
 This might be the first hint that Mary is her biological mother.

-Only Known by Their Nickname: With the possible exception of hers and Gerard's parents, hardly anyone ever calls her Juniper.
+Only Known by Their Nickname: With the possible exception of her parents, hardly anyone ever calls her Juniper.

 Unkempt Beauty: She is really pretty and adorable in an untamed way despite the fact that she is a she-wolf and doesn't have time to focus on her beauty.
 Not to mention, She Cleans Up Nicely on the one occasion when she has to dress up.

 Ambiguous Criminal History: Juni brags about her willingness to kill humans, but when flashbacks show her being trained by her father to hunt in the mountains, the only instances of killing that are shown involve animals for food.
-Whether or not Juni ever harmed any humans during her training remains unclear and is left to the viewer's imagination.
+Whether she’s actually harmed any humans or is just letting her notoriously bad lying skills run wild—that’s for you to figure out.

 Embarrassing First Name: Well, it seems that Juni's mother was feeling pretty nostalgic about her steamy encounter with Freki under the juniper tree when she named her daughter.
 I suppose you could say that Juni's conception was quite literally rooted in passion!
 It's a bit of a twisted and darkly humorous backstory, but hey, it's all in good fun, right?